dndx/phantun/README.md

 # Overview

-Phanton is a project that obfuscated UDP packets into TCP connections.
+Phantun is a project that obfuscated UDP packets into TCP connections.
 It aims to achieve maximum performance with minimum processing and encapsulation overhead.

 It is commonly used in environments where UDP is blocked/throttled but TCP is allowed through.

-Phanton simply converts a stream of UDP packets into obfuscated TCP stream packets.
+Phantun simply converts a stream of UDP packets into obfuscated TCP stream packets.
 The TCP stack used by Phantun is designed to pass through most L3/L4 stateful/stateless firewalls/NAT devices.
 It will **not** be able to pass through L7 proxies.
 However, the advantage of this approach is that none of the common UDP over TCP performance killer